btholt/complete-intro-to-product-management/lessons/03-stakeholder-management/A-what-is-a-stakeholder.md

+---
+description: >-
+  Learn about the importance of stakeholders in product management and how they extend beyond just end users.
+Explore the diverse range of stakeholders involved in a product like Google Maps, including end users, business owners, third-party developers, and internal teams.
+keywords:
+  - product management
+  - stakeholders
+  - Google Maps
+  - end users
+  - business owners
+  - third-party developers
+  - internal teams
+---
 People.

 We mentioned this before but we are saying it again.
 Being a product manager is about people.
 Before we get into the mechanics of how to manage products I wanted to spend a moment talking about stakeholders.
 Stakeholders are the "who" when you are talking about about a product but it is a little more than just who is using your app: it is who is affected by your decisions when talking about your product.
 It is who cares about your product.